-DMSG 115 - OB&GYN Sonography- Anatomy, Physiology, Imaging & Critique I (4 credits)
+DMSG 114 - Gynecological Sonography- Anatomy, Physiology, Imaging and Critique (4 credits)

-Obstetrical and gynecological anatomy; clinical applications and sonographic methods to visualize pelvic organs, the pregnant uterus, and related structures; comparison of normal sonographic patterns with identification of pathology, physiology, differentials, and correlation with lab test and related organ development; technical information including procedural and scanning techniques.
+This introductory course will expose the learner to the fundamental principles of gynecological anatomy, including clinical applications and sonographic methods to visualize pelvic organs, the nongravid uterus, adnexa and related structures.
+Emphasis will be placed on comparison of normal sonographic patterns with identification of pathology, physiology, differentials, and correlation with lab test and related organ development.
+Technical information including procedural and scanning techniques will be explored.
 Restricted to DMS students.
-Offered spring semester only.

-Prerequisite: Prerequisite: BIOS204; Pre or Co-requisite: BIOS254.
-Lecture/Lab Ratio: 3:3.
+Prerequisite: Pre or Co-requisite: BIOS204.
+Lecture/Lab Ratio: 3:3:0.